Black Sesame Paste

 You can use this paste in so many recipes with black sesame seeds!

-Black sesame dessert ideas using the sweet paste are my black sesame milk tea, my vegan black sesame ice cream, tang yuan, black sesame mooncake, cookies, mochi, smoothies, black sesame pudding, milk, and sweet breads.
+- Sweet: Black sesame dessert ideas using the sweet paste are my black sesame latte, my black sesame ice cream, tang yuan, black sesame mooncake, cookies, mochi, smoothies, black sesame pudding, milk, and sweet bread.

 Simple 2 Ingredients